Selyss/mind.nvim/README.md

 ```

 This will bring you a default experience.
 Feel free to customize later the `setup` invocation (`:h mind.setup`).

-### Important note about versioning

-This plugin implements [SemVer] via git branches and tags.
-Versions are prefixed with a `v`, and only patch versions
-are git tags.
-Major and minor versions are git branches.
-You are **very strongly advised** to use a major version
-dependency to be sure your config will not break when Mind gets updated.

-- Major versions always have the form `vM`, where `M` is the major version. — e.g. `v2`.
-- Minor versions always have the form `vM.N`, where `M` is the major version and `N` the minor. — e.g. `v2.0`.
-- Patch versions always have the form `vM.N.P`, where `M` is the major version, `N` the minor and `P` the patch. — e.g.
-  `v2.0.0`.

-**It is strongly discouraged to use `master` as that branch can introduce breaking changes at any time.**

-### Nightly users

-Mind supports nightly releases of Neovim.
-However, keep in mind that if you are on a nightly version, you must be **on
-the last one**.
-If you are not, then you are exposed to Neovim compatibility issues / breakage.

 # Configuration
 The following are the default options.
 Refer to the installation guide for the location of options.